nightblade9/RapidWeb/README.md

 Open the source project and press F5 in VS Code; it should run and show the dashboard.

-Browse to `/HealthCheck` and verify that the database connection check shows `Successful`.
+Browse to `/admin/HealthCheck` and verify that the database connection check shows `Successful`.

 Note that we're currently using SQLite to simplify deployment.

+# Functionality Included

+- Registration and login
+- Website health check

 # Architecture